Culture of Jharkhand: Tradition and Lifestyle

 Some of the tribes of Jharkhand are: Asur, Baiga, Banjara, Bathudi, Bedia, Binjhia , Birhor, Birjia, Chero, Chik Baraik, Karmali, Kharia, Kharwar, Gorait, Ho, Gond, Khond, Kisan, Kora, Korwa, Lohra, Mahli, Mal Pahariya, , Santhal, Sauria, Paharia, Savar, Munda, Oraon, Parhaiya, Bhumij, Kol, Kanwar.

-Asur community is a very small tribal group living in Jharkhand and western part of West Bengal.
-The total population of Asur community is 33,000 (2011) and among which 28,735 lives in mostly in the Lohardaga, Gumla, Latehar and Palamu districts.
-They speak Birja language and believe in Black Magic.
+Asur community is a very small tribal group living in Jharkhand and the western part of West Bengal.
+The total population of the Asur community is 33,000 (2011) and among which 28,735 lives in mostly in the Lohardaga, Gumla, Latehar and Palamu districts.
+They speak the Birja language and believe in Black Magic.

 Munda people are one of the largest Scheduled Tribes of India.
 They speak Mundari Language.
-The word Munda means “headman” in Sanskrit language.
+The word Munda means “headman” in the Sanskrit language.
 They practice Sarnaism, Christianity and Hinduism religion.
 They have many folk dances, music and art.
 They celebrate festivals like Mage Parab, Sorhai, Baha parab, Karam, Sarhul and Phagu.

 Santhals is one of the largest communities in Jharkhand.
 They speak Santali Language and follow Christianity, Hinduism and Sarna Dharma.
 Sohrai is the most significant festival of Santal community.
 Chadar Badar is very famous puppetry show among these people.